kunigami/kunigami.github.io/blog/_posts/2022-05-28-puzzling-calendar.md

     return False
 {% endhighlight %}

-The other interesting method is `Board.place_pice()`.
+The other interesting method is `Board.place_piece()`.
 We define the primary coordinate as the one with the lowest i-index (vertical), breaking ties with the lowest j-index (horizontal).
 For example, in the L shape below, the primary coordinate is `(0, 2)`:

 {% highlight text %}
 ..#